jvitoralb/quality-assurance-app/backend/README.md

 - Author name ***optional***

 This info must be sent as a body in a POST request to `/personal-library/api/v1/books`.
-In this case the answer will be an object with 3 key-value pairs:
+In this case, the answer will be an object with 3 key-value pairs:
 ```
 {
 	"_id": "Book id String",